yoep/AreaControl/README.md

 ### Crime Scene (WIP)
 Create a dynamic crime scene in the area of the player.

+- Call backup unit(s) for closing down the surrounding area
+    - Backup unit will place down barriers and signs
+    - Backup unit will place down spots
+- Call EMS & Firetruck

 ### Riot (WIP)
 Citizens have started a riot in the city, keep the riot under control.
-(Integration with Computer+)
+(Integration with Computer+) The rioting citizens will move through the streets in groups and attack nearby vehicles and citizens.

+- Spawns rioting citizens with bats and molotov's
+- Spawns riot scenery items (burning vehicles & trash bins)
+- Backup unit will close down nearby intersections

 ## Planned Features